cmhume/eCommerce_Business_Trends/README.md

 <img width="449" alt="corelation_matrix" src="https://user-images.githubusercontent.com/69255270/128648339-d6a96522-5313-4f21-8970-263fec15bf38.png">

-Finally, we decided to keeping the following columns in our data:
+After looking at the correlation matrix, we decided to keeping the following columns in our data:

 - zipcode	order_status
 - price	freight_value	review_score